-It might be not that cold outside yet, but winter is coming.
-The extent to which we as cyclists suffer from this cold seems very individually determined.
-One claims that you just need the proper cycling gear, while the other only does indoor rides when it’s freezing outside.
-Apart from this subjective experience of cold, this weather type also clearly has an impact on the human body.
+It might not be that cold outside yet, but winter is coming.
+The extent to which we as cyclists suffer from this cold differs from person to person.
+One person might claim that you just need the proper cycling gear, while another only does indoor rides when the mercury drops.
+Apart from this subjective experience of cold, this weather type also clearly has an objective impact on the human body.
 We are often asked whether it is actually a good idea to train outside with temperatures around zero degrees Celsius.
-In this article we try to give a clear and scientifically based answer.
+In this article we try to give clear and scientifically based answers.

 Temperature is not the only measure for cold

-First, it is important to take a good look at how cold it actually is.
-The temperature is not a good measure for this.
-As cyclists, we know better than anyone what the influence of the wind is and also in this concept the wind is a determining factor.
+Firstly, it is important to consider how cold it actually is.
+Just the temperature is not a good measure for this.
+As cyclists, we know better than anyone else what the influence of the wind is and the wind is indeed a crucial factor.
 Because of the wind, the human body cools down faster.
-Therefore, the wind chill, which takes into account the wind force, is a much better measure of how cold it is.
-A temperature of just below zero with a clear blue sky and a beautiful sun does not seem too disturbing at first glance.
-However, with a wind from the east of wind force four, the wind chill is quickly set at -9°C and if you want to ride against it with a speed of 28 km/h then the wind chill temperature is still a few degrees lower at about -13/-14°C. Such temperatures can indeed be taken seriously.
+Therefore, the wind chill, which takes into account the force of the wind, is a much better measure for cold.
+A temperature of just below zero with a clear blue sky and a beautiful sun seems fine at first glance.

 What happens with your body when you train in the cold?